riyad-96/kitzo/README.md

 });
 ```

-> Adds a lightweight, clean ripple effect to your buttons on click.
+> Adds a lightweight, clean ripple effect to your elements on click.

 ##### Debounce API: